The following Terms & Conditions were last modified April 28, 2017:

 - Price and Payment Terms: Client will pay Provider for the Services according to the terms and timeframes for completion set forth between said parties in the Harvest Estimate(s) electronically signed by Client when “accepted,” or any other written agreement, Work Order, Service Ticket, or Project signed by Client.
-After the fulfilment of the terms of the agreement stated in the Harvest Estimate(s) or other written agreement, Work Order, Service Ticket, or Project signed by Client, if applicable, the Services provided shall automatically renew month-to-month unless termination is provided as described in Section 3 below.
+After the fulfillment of the terms of the agreement stated in the Harvest Estimate(s) or other written agreement, Work Order, Service Ticket, or Project signed by Client, if applicable, the Services provided shall automatically renew month-to-month unless terminated as described in Section 3 below.

-- Ownership of Intellectual Property: Client warrants and represents that Client is the rightful owner or licensee of all content, photos, videos, audio, etc., that Client may provide to Provider for the use in Services performed by Provider.
-Client shall indemnify, defend, and hold Provider harmless against any claims, damages, actions, judgments, costs, or attorneys’ fees arising out of or related to Client’s use of any intellectual property, content, photos, videos, audio, or the like, provided to Provider.
-Moreover, Client accepts sole responsibility for procuring and retaining patient consent relative to the reflection and use of any and all photos.
+- Ownership of Intellectual Property: Client warrants and represents that Client is the rightful owner or licensee of all content, photos, videos, audio, etc., that Client may provide to Provider for Services performed by Provider.
+Client shall indemnify, defend, and hold Provider harmless from any claims, damages, actions, judgments, costs, or attorney’s fees arising out of or related to Client’s use of any intellectual property, content, photos, videos, audio, or the like, provided to Provider.
+Moreover, Client accepts sole responsibility for procuring and retaining patient consent related to the reflection and use of any and all photos.

 - FTP Transfers: Provider reserves the exclusive right to grant and/or deny File Transfer Protocol (“FTP”) as it deems reasonable and practical in the performance of Services.
-Client releases Provider of any and all responsibility relative to the provision of “FTP” access and the ramifications associated with inappropriate use.
-Moreover, in the event that Provider has to recreate, reapply, restore, etc., web files, code, programming, etc., that is corrupted, overwritten, skewed, etc., by Client’s FTP access, Provider will charge Client, and Client will promptly remit payment to Provider, in the amount of $150 per hour.
+Client releases Provider of any and all responsibility related to the provision of “FTP” access and the ramifications associated with inappropriate use.
+If Provider has to recreate, reestablish, restore, or reapply any web files, code, programming, image, etc., that is lost, corrupted, overwritten, or skewed by Client’s FTP access, Client understands and agrees that Provider will charge Client, and Client will promptly remit payment to Provider, a billable charge of Provider’s current rate of $150.00 per hour.

 - Ownership: Upon payment in full, Client retains sole and exclusive ownership of any and all data files, videos, and/or photographs provided by Client, and the final work product of Client’s website and/or blog.
 Further, Client retains sole and exclusive ownership of the final work product of Client’s marketing pages (e.g., Procedure Pages and Campaigns).
 Client’s ownership shall continue indefinitely upon termination of this Agreement for any reason.
 Client does not retain ownership of any and all working files and/or source files of Client’s website and/or blog, including any and all working files and/or source files for the graphic design and textual content, including, but not limited to, Adobe Photoshop (.psd) and Adobe Illustrator (.ai) files.
-In addition, Client does not retain ownership of any licensing applications, software, PPC landing pages, and/or other licensed content provided by any third party, including, but not limited to, WordPress, Gravity Forms, CMS, iStockphoto, Shutterstock, NexGen, and SlideShowPro.
-Provider retains sole and exclusive ownership of any and all working files and/or source files of Client’s website and/or blog, including any and all working files and/or source files for the graphic design and textual content, including, but not limited to, Adobe Photoshop (.psd) and Adobe Illustrator (.ai) files, and PPC landing pages.
-Provider retains sole and exclusive ownership of any and all database application software programs used in the creation and maintenance of all Services, including, but not limited to website photo galleries, website shopping carts, directory web pages, etc. Moreover, Provider exercises sole and exclusive ownership of all advertising and Pay Per Click (PPC) programs including but not limited to both Adwords account and PPC landing pages developed by Provider.
+Also, Client does not retain ownership of any licensing applications, software, and/or other licensed content provided by any third party, including, but not limited to, WordPress, NextGEN, Gravity Forms, Advanced Custom Fields, ToolSet, Adobe Typekit, EmailMeForm, MailChimp, iStockphoto, Shutterstock, and People Images.
+Provider retains sole and exclusive ownership of any and all working files and/or source files of Client’s website and/or blog, including any and all working files and/or source files for the graphic design and textual content, including, but not limited to, Adobe Photoshop (.psd) and Adobe Illustrator (.ai) files.
+Provider retains sole and exclusive ownership of any and all database application software programs used in the creation and maintenance of all Services, including, but not limited to website photo galleries, website shopping carts, directory web pages, etc. Moreover, Provider exercises sole and exclusive ownership of all advertising and Pay Per Click (PPC) programs.
 Provider’s ownership shall continue indefinitely upon termination of this Agreement for any reason.
 Provider reserves all reasonable remedies to ensure and protect said interest.

 - Confidential Information: All information relating to Client that is known to be confidential or proprietary, or which is clearly marked as such, will be held in confidence by Provider and will not be disclosed or used by Provider except to the extent that such disclosure or use is reasonably necessary to the performance of Services or is required by law.
 All information relating to Provider that is known to be confidential or proprietary, or which is clearly marked as such, will be held in confidence by Client and will not be disclosed or used by Client except to the extent that such disclosure or use is reasonably necessary to the Performance of Client’s duties and obligations under this Agreement or is required by law.
 These obligations of confidentiality will extend for a period of two (2) years after the termination of this agreement, but will not apply with respect to information that is independently developed by the parties, lawfully becomes a part of the public domain, or of which the parties gained knowledge or possession free of any confidentiality obligation.

-- Warranty and Disclaimer: Provider warrants that the Services will be provided in a professional, workmanlike manner, and in conformity with generally prevailing industry standards.
+- Warranty and Disclaimer: Provider warrants that the Services will be provided in a professional, skillful manner, and in conformity with generally prevailing industry standards.
 Provider makes no implied warranties whatsoever concerning Services, including matters relating to the merchantability of Services or their suitability for any particular purpose.
-No express warranty is made with respect to any Services unless set forth herein, or in a writing signed by Provider.
-If Provider shows Client any model or sample of Services, that model or sample was merely used to illustrate the general type and quality of Services and was not used to represent that Services would necessarily conform to the model or sample.
+No express warranty is made regarding any Services unless set forth herein or in writing signed by Provider.
+If Provider shows Client any model or sample of Services, that model or sample was merely used to illustrate the general type and quality of Services and does not represent that Services would necessarily conform to the model or sample.
 Further, Provider makes no warranty, either express or implied, regarding the accuracy or validity of any information or material supplied by Client under this Agreement, and Provider has no obligation to conduct any independent investigation or research concerning any information provided or supplied by Client.

-- Indemnification: Client shall indemnify, defend, and hold Provider harmless against any claims, damages, or actions by third parties, including all costs, expenses, and attorneys’ fees incurred by the Provider therein, arising out of or in conjunction with Client’s performance under or breach of this Agreement.
+- Indemnification: Client shall indemnify, defend, and hold Provider harmless from any claims, damages, or actions by third parties, including all costs, expenses, and attorney’s fees incurred by the Provider therein, arising out of or in conjunction with Client’s performance under or breach of this Agreement.